How is B2B SEO Different from B2C SEO

 Take note that a business can have both B2B and B2C offerings at the same time.
 Many brands do this to cater to a broader market and diversify their business.

 One example of this is Amazon.
 They’re known as the global leader in e-commerce with Amazon.com (B2C), but they also cater to businesses with their cloud computing services (B2B).

-Now that we got that out of the way let’s look at the key differences between B2B and B2C in terms of SEO.
+Now that we got that out of the way let’s look at the key differences between B2B & B2C SEO.

 Audience and Buying Process

-The first distinction between B2B and B2C, as you may have already noticed, lies in their audience and market size.
+As you may have already noticed, the first distinction between B2B & B2C SEO lies in their audience and market size.
 Because of this difference, these two also have different sales cycles.
-In B2C, the buying process usually takes less than an hour from end-to-end, while for B2B, this could take months.
+In B2C, the buying process usually takes less than an hour from end to end, while B2B could take months.

 Why?
 Unlike its counterpart, the buying process for B2B usually involves a lot of people.
-You may be pitching to a manager, but that manager will need to get his manager’s approval, and then it will move higher up the chain of command until your product has been thoroughly screened and deemed valuable for their business.
+You may be pitching to a manager, but that manager will need to get his manager’s approval.
+Then it will move higher up the chain of command until your product has been thoroughly screened and deemed valuable for their business.

-All this back and forth could take 3-24 months to complete, which bring us to our next point.
+All this back and forth could take 3-24 months to complete, which brings us to our next point.